 CEO and Head of Mission, Food, Agriculture and Natural Resources Policy Analysis Network

-Dr. Lindiwe Majele Sibanda is the chief executive officer and head of Mission of the Food, Agriculture, and Natural Resources Policy Analysis Network (FANRPAN).
-She works with governments, farmers, private sector, and researchers and is currently coordinating food security policy research and advocacy initiatives aimed at making Africa a food-secure continent.
+Dr. Lindiwe Majele Sibanda is the vice president responsible for policy and strategic partnerships at the Alliance for a Green Revolution in Africa (AGRA).
+Previously, she was the chief executive officer and head of mission of the Food, Agriculture, and Natural Resources Policy Analysis Network (FANRPAN).
+She works with governments, African smallholder farmers, private sector, and researchers in various initiatives aimed at making Africa a food and nutrition secure continent.
 She is an animal scientist by training and a practicing commercial beef cattle farmer.
-She has been at the forefront of the global agriculture, food security, and climate change policy agenda.
+She has been at the forefront of the global agriculture, food security, nutrition, and climate change policy agenda.
+She has served as an advisor and governor to numerous international organizations including: board chairmanship of the International Livestock Research Institute; steering committee member of the Consultative Group on International Agricultural Research (CGIAR) Water Land and Ecosystems Program, and member of the Independent Steering Committee of the CGIAR Research Program on Climate Change, Agriculture, and Food Security.
+She also served as a member of the EAT-Lancet Commission which is soon to publish a report on healthy diets from sustainable food systems.
 She received her BSc degree at the University of Alexandria in Egypt, and her MSc and PhD at the University of Reading in the United Kingdom.
-Dr. Sibanda serves on numerous international boards and is currently the board chair of the International Livestock Research Institute (ILRI), which is one of the 15 members of the Consultative Group on International Agricultural Research (CGIAR).

 Robert L. Thompson